Daftscientist/TubeScoop-API/readme.md

 # YouTube Information Fetcher

-This project is a Node.js application that uses the Express.js framework to create a simple YouTube video information fetcher.
+This project is a Node.js application that uses the Express.js framework to create a simple YouTube information fetcher.

 ## Features